MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-26-release-notes.md

 MRTK now allows profile switching both before the initialization of the MRTK instance (i.e. Pre MRTK initialization profile switch) and after a profile has been in active use (i.e. Active profile switch).
 The former switch can be used to enable select components based on capabilities of the hardware, while the latter can be used to modify experience as the user enters a subpart of the application.
 Please read the [documentation on profile switching](../configuration/mixed-reality-configuration-guide.md#changing-profiles-at-runtime) for more information and code samples.

-### Directional Indicator and Follow Solvers Graduated from Experimental
+### Directional indicator and follow solvers graduated from experimental

 Two new solvers are ready for use with mainline MRTK.

   ![Directional Indicator Solver](images/DirectionalIndicatorExampleScene.gif)

-### Hand Coach Graduated from Experimental
+### Hand Coach graduated from experimental

 The Hand Coach feature is now ready for use with mainline MRTK.
   ![Hand Coach Example](https://docs.microsoft.com/windows/mixed-reality/design/images/handcoach/airtap.gif)

-### Dialog Controls Graduated from Experimental
+### Dialog controls graduated from experimental

 Dialog controls are now ready for use with mainline MRTK.

   ![Dialog Controls](https://user-images.githubusercontent.com/13754172/101927792-3326e200-3c18-11eb-88d3-44b4b50c7f7d.png)

-### Pulse Shader Graduated from Experimental
+### Pulse shader graduated from experimental

-The Pulse Shader scripts have graduated from experimental.
+The Pulse shader scripts have graduated from experimental.
 For more information see: [Pulse Shader Documentation](../features/rendering/pulse-shader.md)

 ![MRTK_SpatialMesh_Pulse](https://user-images.githubusercontent.com/13754172/68261851-3489e200-fff6-11e9-9f6c-5574a7dd8db7.gif)

 ### Input Recording Service improvements